ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/User Guide.md

    > To view the tooltips for the optional parameters, you can select the parameter first to view it
    > before unselecting it.
-4. To view the request body that you will be sending, click on the “Request Body” expander under the “Preview Request Body” heading to view a JSON representation of the request body which you will be sending to the API
+4. To view the request body that you will be sending, click on the “Request Body” expander under the “Preview Request Body” heading to view a JSON representation of the request body which you will be sent to the API
 5. Once you are done, click on the “Send” button.
 This should send an HTTP POST request to the Cancel Claim API
 6. If the HTTP request is successful, you should be able to see 2 new tabs show up on your screen
     1. The Request tab shows the API endpoint that you are making the POST request to, the Headers of the request,